NateBraniff/pibex/DEVGUIDE.md

         ```

 3. **Running Tox on OS/Linux/Windows**
     It may be a good idea to test new releases using tox on various platforms.
-Most of the code in NLoed -- in its initial release -- is platform independent but it is probably a good idea to continue to test from time to
+Most of the code in pibex -- in its initial release -- is platform independent but it is probably a good idea to continue to test from time to
     time.
 This is somewhat complex and depends on what OS's and machines you have available, a rough
     guide is given below:
     * Install the various python versions listed in tox.ini.